graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {queryType} be the root Query type in {schema}.
 - Assert: {queryType} is an Object type.
 - Let {selectionSet} be the top level Selection Set in {query}.
-- Let {data}, {pendings} be the result of running {ExecuteSelectionSet(selectionSet, queryType, initialValue, variableValues)}
+- Let {data}, {defers}, {streams} be the result of running {ExecuteSelectionSet(selectionSet, queryType, initialValue, variableValues)}
   _normally_ (allowing parallelization).
 - Let {errors} be the list of all _field error_ raised while executing the selection set.
-- If {pendings} is empty:
+- If {defers} is an empty map and {streams} is an empty list:
   - Return an unordered map containing {data} and {errors}.
 - Else:
-  - Return {IncrementalStream(data, errors, pendings, variableValues)}.
+  - Return {IncrementalEventStream(data, errors, defers, streams,
+    variableValues)}.

-IncrementalStream(data, errors, pendings, variableValues):
+IncrementalEventStream(data, errors, defers, streams, variableValues):

 - Let {responseStream} be a new event stream {responseStream}.
 - Let {hasNext} be {true}.